 We developed a quality improvement toolkit, ‘Improving health outcomes for Aboriginal and Torres Strait Islander peoples with acute coronary syndrome’, to provide a framework to address health disparities.

-The toolkit outlined four areas that were critical in providing holistic care for Aboriginal and Torres Strait Islander peoples and their families as they journeyed through the hospital system and return to their communities.
+The toolkit outlines four areas that are critical in providing holistic care for Aboriginal and Torres Strait Islander peoples and their families as they journey through the hospital system and return to their communities.

 Eight pilot hospitals participated in testing the toolkit: